Includes information on business customs, travel advisory, visa requirements,acceptable business etiquette, dress, business cards, gifts, etc.

 Banking hours in Turkey are 9:00 AM to 5:00 PM, Monday through Friday.
 It is also possible to find bank branches that are open on weekends in major shopping malls in large cities.

-The telephone and cellular phone coverage in Turkey is extensive and nationwide.
-Turkey’s cellular phone operators are Turkcell (900 Mhz), Vodafone (900 Mhz), and Turk Telekom (1800 Mhz).
-All offer 3G and 4.5G LTE networks.
+Cellular phone coverage in Turkey is extensive and nationwide.
+Turkey’s main cellular phone operators are Turkcell, Vodafone, and Turk Telekom.
+Each offer 3G and 4.5G LTE networks.
 To avoid international roaming costs, travelers and businesspeople are advised to utilize GSM cellular service prepaid cards.
-However, some U.S. operators allow unlimited data use in Turkey, albeit at much lower (typically 2G) speeds.
+However, some U.S. operators allow unlimited data use in Turkey, albeit at lower (typically 3G) speeds.
 Please communicate with your current provider prior to coming to Turkey to ensure that your U.S. cell phone is usable in Turkey.

-The national flag carrier, Turkish Airlines (THY), together with its subsidiaries, dominates air passenger service and flies non-stop daily to most major European, Middle Eastern, Asian cities and U.S. gateways.
+The national flag carrier, THY, together with its subsidiaries, dominate air passenger service and flies non-stop daily to most major European, Middle Eastern, and Asian cities.
+There are several direct flights to major U.S. cities as well.
 European airlines also have frequent non-stop flights to Turkey.
 Lufthansa offers service to Istanbul, Izmir, and Ankara from its Star Alliance Frankfurt and Munich hubs.
-Though THY dominates domestic air travel within Turkey, the Turkish government has liberalized domestic air service, and new airlines also serve the domestic market.
-Pegasus and Sun Express are among these and they also have direct flights, primarily to European countries, especially during the summer months.
+Though THY dominates domestic air travel within Turkey, the GoT has liberalized domestic air service, and new airlines also serve the domestic market.
+Pegasus and Sun Express are among these smaller, private airlines.
+They offer direct flights, primarily to European countries.

-Rail transportation, recently enriched with high-speed train lines, is also available between select major Turkish cities.
+Rail transportation, recently enriched with high-speed train lines, provides transportation between select major Turkish cities.

-Comprehensive networks of long-distance buses operate between many major cities.
+Networks of long-distance buses operate between many major cities.
 Car rentals are reasonably priced and in line with European prices.
-Public transportation is available in major cities; however, businesspeople are advised to use taxis.
+Public transportation is available in major cities, however, businesspeople are advised to use taxis.
 Metro transportation, though limited to specific routes, is also available in some major cities.
-Particularly in Istanbul, because of very heavy traffic, using the metro (subway) is strongly recommended on specific routes, like Taksim-Levent, which otherwise might take hours to traverse by vehicle.
+In Istanbul, due to very heavy traffic, use of the metro is strongly advised on certain main routes which might otherwise take hours to traverse by vehicle.

 The official language spoken by more than 90% of the population is Turkish.
 Many educated Turks have a command of at least one foreign language, with sufficient fluency to carry out business transactions.
 Many company executives were educated in Western countries.
 English is the dominant language for international business, though there is relatively low overall English language penetration in the country.

-Anyone coming to Turkey should have comprehensive medical insurance.
+Anyone coming to Turkey should check the latest COVID entry requirement.
+Travelers to Turkey should also have comprehensive medical insurance covering expenses in the event of a health emergency.
 Useful information on medical emergencies abroad, including overseas insurance programs, can be found at the Department of State’s Bureau of Consular Affairs website.

 It is strongly recommended to drink bottled water or water that has been filtered and boiled.
 Bottled beverages are safe to drink.